xhd2015/xgo/CONTRIBUTING.md

 Here is a guide on how to make a new release:
 - update `VERSION` in [cmd/xgo/version.go](cmd/xgo/version.go).
-- update `CORE_VERSION` to match `VERSION` if there is a change in this version that makes `cmd/xgo` depends on the newest runtime, otherwise, keep in untouched.
+- update `CORE_VERSION` to match `VERSION` if there is a change in this version that makes `cmd/xgo` depends on the newest runtime, otherwise, keep it untouched.
 - run `go generate ./...`.
 - check whether `CORE_REVISION`,`CORE_NUMBER` matches `REVISION`,`NUMBER` if `CORE_VERSION` is updated to the same with `VERSION`, if not, run `go generate ./...` again and check, and manually update if necessary.
 - run `git add -A`.